Pilgrims told to “have another go” and stop Linnets progress

 Boston United boss Craig Elliott was looking forward to seeing his side “have another go” at National League North leaders King’s Lynn Town before kick-off on New Year’s Day.

-Elliott, pictured, thought his side had done enough to claim a point at The Walks on Boxing Day before Michael Gash earned the Linnets at 2-1 victory.
+Elliott, pictured, thought his side had done enough to claim a point at The Walks on Boxing Day before Michael Gash earned the Linnets a 1-0 victory.

 The Pilgrims had battled on for over an hour after losing Luke Shiels to an early red card and Elliott wants them to show their pedigree again today.